In the last couple of years, both Instagram and LinkedIn rolled out updates to allow users to add their personal pronouns to their profiles.

-Excitement surrounding Instagram’s update shows just how important it is to share your preferred pronouns, no matter your gender identity.
-Transgender, nonbinary, and gender-nonconforming individuals have been sharing their preferred pronouns for years, so why shouldn’t everyone?
+It’s important to share your preferred pronouns, no matter your gender identity.
+Transgender, nonbinary, and gender-nonconforming individuals have been sharing their preferred choices for years, so why shouldn’t everyone?

-If more cisgender people share their pronouns, it could help normalize discussions about gender and help others feel more comfortable discussing their own pronouns.
-This is true if you share your pronouns in daily conversation, in your social media profiles, or in your email signature.
+If more cisgender people share their pronouns, it could help normalize discussions about gender and help others feel more comfortable discussing their preferences.
+This is true if you share them in daily conversation, in your social media profiles, or in your email signature.

 Our attitudes and language become more inclusive if we all participate in these conversations about gender identity and expression.

-Example: “Hi, my name is Cassie, and I use the pronouns she/her.”
+Example: “Hi, my name is Cassie, and I use she/her.”

 How to use pronouns: 2 inclusive examples

-Many people who identify outside the male/female gender binary have chosen to use they/them as their personal pronouns… and many people have argued against the use of singular they because it is “grammatically incorrect.”
+Many people who identify outside the male/female gender binary have chosen to use they/them… and many people have argued against the use of singular they because it is “grammatically incorrect.”